woodser/monero-ts/docs/developer_guide/creating_wallets.md

 ## MoneroWalletRpc

-The following example shows how to create a client connected to monero-wallet-rpc then create a wallet on monero-wallet-rpc.
-See [createWallet()](https://moneroecosystem.org/monero-javascript/MoneroWalletRpc.html#createWallet) in MoneroWalletRpc.js for all options.
+This example creates a client connected to monero-wallet-rpc then creates a wallet.

+See [MoneroWalletRpc.createWallet()](https://moneroecosystem.org/monero-javascript/MoneroWalletRpc.html#createWallet) for all options.

 ```javascript